-Each year, nearly 63,000 people in the United States are diagnosed with kidney cancer.
+Each year, more than 63,000 people in the United States are diagnosed with kidney cancer.

 There are several different types of kidney cancer.
-Renal cell carcinoma makes up about 85% of kidney cancers.
+Renal cell carcinoma accounts for about 85 percent of kidney cancers.
 This cancer develops within the kidney’s microscopic filtering systems, the lining of tiny tubes leading to the bladder.
-The most common type is called clear cell renal carcinoma, comprising approximately two-thirds of all renal cell carcinomas.
-Less common variants are “papillary” and “chromophobe” renal cell carcinomas.
+Two-thirds of renal cell carcinomas are called “clear cell.”
+The rest are called “non-clear cell” which is an umbrella term that include many less common variants such as “papillary” and “chromophobe” renal cell carcinomas.

-Transitional cell carcinoma, also called urothelial carcinoma, accounts for 10 percent to 15 percent of kidney cancers and begins in the area of the kidney where the initial collection of urine occurs.
+Urothelial carcinoma (which used to be called “transitional cell carcinoma”) accounts for 10 to 15 percent of kidney cancers and begins in the area of the kidney where the initial collection of urine occurs.

-Over the past 10 years, researchers have made a number of important discoveries about how kidney tumors develop.
-For example, researchers have found changes in the genes that promote the growth of kidney cancer.
-These findings have led to the development of new types of medications for treating kidney cancer.
+In recent years, researchers have made a number of important discoveries about kidney cancer, including how changes in specific genes can promote tumor growth.
+These findings have led to the development of new treatment options.

 Surgery is the primary treatment for kidney cancer that has not spread.